"Sextortion Email (Monero)" removal guide

 How to avoid installation of malware

 Do not open files attached to irrelevant emails that are sent from unknown addresses.
 Check that it is safe to open files attached to emails.
 Download all files and programs from official websites, and do not trust other sources such as Peer-to-Peer networks, unofficial pages, third party downloaders, and so on.
 Installed programs should be updated through tools or functions designed by official developers.
 Activate licensed/paid installed software properly - do not use unofficial, third party tools that supposedly bypass paid activation, since this is illegal.
 Use Microsoft Office 2010 or later, since older versions do not include "Protected View" mode, which prevents malicious documents from installing malware.
 Systems should be scanned for viruses regularly using reputable anti-spyware or anti-virus tools.
-If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened malicious attachments, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Text presented in the "Sextortion Email (Monero)" email message: